Onboarding: Introduction to cobby

 Excel is your workspace - where you spend most of your time.

-Use the cobby Portal For:
+Use the cobby Portal For (Administrative Tasks):

 - ⚙️ Managing users and team permissions